troyhacks/MoonLight/docs/general/gettingstarted.md

 * For latest DMX support
     * [Pknight Artnet DMX 512](https://s.click.aliexpress.com/e/_ExQK8Dc)
     * [Toy Moving heads](https://s.click.aliexpress.com/e/_Eju7k6Q) (warning: projected lights show the individual rgb colors)
-* Connect the 256 leds panel to the board on Pin 2 or 16
+* Connect the 256 leds panel to the board on a suitable pin (e.g. Pin 2 or 16)

    <img width="350" src="https://github.com/user-attachments/assets/1623a751-5f4b-463b-a6f3-a642c2bc52bf"/>

 * Go to the UI in the browser
 * Go to MoonLight / Animations
     * Select Pin 2 or 16
+    * Create a layout node, e.g. Panel🚥 and set the controls: width and height 16, depth 1, pin: the pin the panel is connected to
-    * Create a node, select the 'hardcoded animations' (Random, Sinelon, Rainbow, Sinus), you should see it on your panel
+    * Create an effect node, select the 'hardcoded animations' (Random, Sinelon, Rainbow, Sinus), you should see it on your panel
     * Create more nodes with other animations, they will all run at the same time
 * Live Scripts: Go to MoonBase / Files and create or upload Live scripts.
     * Examples: [Live scripts](https://github.com/MoonModules/MoonLight/tree/main/misc/livescripts)